Discover Grant Cardone’s biography, including his early life and his success story:

 Many simply know Grant Cardone as a sales trainer.

-Yet over the past two decades, he has established a real estate empire holding more than $1.2 billion dollars in multifamily properties across the United States.
+Yet over the past two decades, he has established a real estate empire with over $1.2 billion dollars in multifamily properties across the United States.

-Before the private jets, luxury cars and million dollar homes, Cardone was an unemployed person addicted to drugs.
+Before the private jets, luxury cars and million dollar homes, Cardone was an unemployed person addicted to drugs who “had no self esteem at all – felt terrible for who [he] had become”.

-It is therefore extraordinary that five years after leaving the rehabilitation treatment center, he became a millionaire.
-He is a living example that anyone could be successful regardless of their background.
+It is therefore extraordinary that five years after leaving rehab, he became a millionaire.

-Make no mistake, this is not a fairy-tale of overnight success.
+Make no mistake, this is not a fairy-tale of overnight success, it is a real life story of rags-to-riches.

 During his childhood, Cardone and his father enjoyed visiting different pieces of property as a fun family activity.